natsirtguy/flykey/README.md

 # Usage

-Start FlyKey with `M-x flykey` (I have this bound to `C-c k`).
-Two windows will be displayed below your current window: the "insertbuf" on top and the "flybuf" on the bottom.
-The first line in the flybuf should specify the type of file that is being edited.
-Subsequent lines are keybindings with the following syntax:
+Start FlyKey: `M-x flykey`
+Two windows will be displayed below your current window.
+The bottom buffer displays editable bindings for the middle buffer in the form

 `keys=binding`

-These keybindings will then work in the insertbuf in addition to the keybindings which are inherited from the buffer you were editing when you invoked FlyKey.
-At this point, you can write something in the insertbuf using the modified keybindings, then insert it into the original buffer at the point using `C-c i`. `C-c w` will open a minibuffer which will allow you to insert text without the keybindings you have specified. `C-c c` clears the insertbuf.
-You can also save your flybuf modifications for future use when editing documents with the same major mode.
-Editing the flybuf will update the keybindings.
+Insert text from middle buffer: `C-c i`
+Type word in middle buffer without bindings: `C-c w` Clear middle buffer: `C-c c`

+You can save the middle buffer for future use when editing documents with the same major mode.

 # Installation
 Put `flykey.el` somewhere in your `load-path`.